 - Completed tasks will appear with a strikethrough.

 Hubstaff Tasks considers a task (to-do) as overdue if the due date is today or the next day (tomorrow).

 Note that the Roadmap timeline is separate from the Project timeline view.

 The roadmap timeline displays tasks chronologically by date and organized by projects.

 Adding tasks to the Roadmap is easy.
 Follow these steps to get started:

 Click on the + button located in the top right corner of the roadmap timeline.

-Alternatively, you can click anywhere on the timeline to add a new task.
+You can click anywhere on the timeline to add a new task.